Types of Drawing Paper …And a Guide to Their Respective Sizes and Weights

 The measurements above are not exhaustive and there are many more sizes than these – but these are the most common.

-A good example of bristol board would be something like I used to make the chart in this post showcasing all the different quilling paper shapes.
+A good example of bristol board – in this case, smooth – would be something like I used to make the chart in this post showcasing different quilling paper shapes.
+I used a fine tip Sharpie pen to label the various shapes.

 Illustration board is pretty similar to Bristol board.
 It’s described best as many sheets of drawing paper affixed to one board to produce a stiff work surface.
 I remember the college I used to attend back in the day; the campus bookstore stocked art supplies in one corner and illustration boards were one thing up for grabs real cheap.